OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 limited to scalar variables, but scalar temporaries are a common programming pattern.

+***Add example using private and clarify why private is needed in light of the firstprivate statement below.***

 There are a few special cases that must be understood about scalar variables within loops.
 First, loop iterators will be privatized by default, so they do not need to be listed as private.
 Second, unless otherwise specified,